-Course and Examination Fact Sheet: Spring Semester 2023
+Course and Examination Fact Sheet: Spring Semester 2024

 8,922: Business Ethics in Turbulent Times

 ECTS credits: 5

 Overview examination/s

-(binding regulations see below) Decentral - examination paper written at home (individual) (60%) Examination time: term time Decentral - Presentation (individual) (40%) Examination time: term time
+(binding regulations see below)

+decentral - Presentation, Analog, Individual work individual grade (40%)

+Examination time: Term time

+decentral - Written work, Digital, Individual work individual grade (60%)

+Examination time: Term time

 Attached courses

-Timetable -- Language -- Lecturer 8.922,1.00 Business Ethics in Turbulent Times (CEMS Exclusive Course) -- Englisch -- Wettstein Florian
+Timetable -- Language -- Lecturer 8,922,1.00 Business Ethics in Turbulent Times (CEMS Exclusive Course) -- English -- Wettstein Florian none

 Course information

 Course prerequisites

-None

 Learning objectives

 The goal of this course is to develop a sound normative standpoint from which to assess the moral purpose and legitimacy not only of economic systems and organizations as well as of our own role and activity within and through them.

 The specific course objectives include:

 - Fostering awareness and sensitivity for the moral dimensions of (doing) business and developing reflective competence in order to recognize, understand, and discuss systematically the ethical dimensions of situations and decisions with which professionals are faced in business. - Building the competence to navigate normative discourses surrounding the role and responsibility of business and managers in society. - Developing a professional ethos, which is based on integrity and on the principled commitment to moral and professional responsibility. - Understanding and navigating the particular challenges of ethics, corporate and professional responsibility in the international context.

+Course content

-Course content This course takes an international perspective on business ethics and blends a general introduction to the subject with a more specific focus on some of the particular challenges and issues as they have emerged in the global arena particularly in the past few years.
+This course takes an international perspective on business ethics and blends a general introduction to the subject with a more specific focus on some of the particular challenges and issues as they have emerged in the global arena particularly in the past few years.
 In a time of global turmoil, with right-wing populist movements on the rise and democracy under threat, with growing inequality and human rights under pressure, and with global corporations rivalling states in size and power, we will reflect on what this all means for the field of business ethics.
 What new issues and problems of ethical relevance have emerged in recent years and are emerging at the horizon?
 And what does business ethics as a field have to offer in tackling and solving them?

 In this course, conceptual reflections on the foundations of business ethics will be complemented with the discussion of more specific issues and problem areas, ranging from human rights responsibilities of business to new regulatory approaches in the global economy to very concrete questions relating to corruption, digitalization, or ethical finance.
 The course balances reflections on the ethics of individual conduct within organizations and the market (micro perspective) with such on the institutional ethics of the market economy itself (macro perspective).
 Special emphasis will be given to the ethical analysis of corporate actors, that is, to questions of corporate responsibility (meso perspective).
-Fact sheet version: 1.0 as of 09/12/2022, valid for Spring Semester 2023

 Students' learning will take place in an interactive course format, which combines the discussion of case studies and specific management dilemmas as well as structured debates on controversial topics with complementary lecture parts and project presentations by students.

-Course structure and indications of the learning and teaching design I Introduction to Business Ethics and Ethical Decision-Making II Business Ethics and Corporate Responsibility III International Business Ethics and Corporate Responsibility IV Business and Human Rights V Business Ethics in Turbulent Times: Issues and Cases Course literature An electronic course packet will be provided.
+Course structure and indications of the learning and teaching design

+I Introduction to Business Ethics and Ethical Decision-Making II Business Ethics and Corporate Responsibility III International Business Ethics and Corporate Responsibility